PNDeb/pinenote-debian-image/README.md

 ```
 pinenote-debian-recipes/overlays/
 ├── boot
-│   ├── extlinux.conf
-│   ├── Image
-│   ├── rk3566-pinenote.dtb
 │   └── sysbootcmd
-├── dracut
+├── default
-│   └── dracut.conf.d
-│       └── pinenote.conf
+│   └── u-boot
 ├── firmware
 │   ├── original-firmware.tar.gz
 │   └── waveform.bin
-└── modules
+└── local-debs
-    └── kernel-modules.tar.gz
+    └── linux-image-5.17.0-rc6-next-20220304-g824c1340af29_5.17.0-rc6-next-20220304-g824c1340af29-7_arm64.deb
 ```
 Symbolic links doesn't work(!) so either use hard links or simply copy the files in the right place.

 Some details (check also the recipes to see how they are used):

 - `original-firmware.tar.gz` contains the `firmware/` directory which is found on the PineNote in `/vendor/etc/`.

-- `kernel-modules.tar.gz` contains the `/lib/modules/..` directory (entire hierarchy including starting with `/lib`)
+#### Linux kernel

+Drop a linux image Debian package into `overlays/local-debs` directory.
+But, *very important*:

+The original U-Boot (v.
+2017.09) that came with PineNote Developer Edition (pinenote-1.2) doesn't support gzipped kernel images.
+So when you are building `deb` kernel packages, insert `KBUILD_IMAGE=arch/arm64/boot/Image` into the `make ... bindeb-pkg` command line.
+Else, the generated `KBUILD_IMAGE` would point to `Image.gz` variant.

 ### Build the recipes
 As a normal user, just run inside the `pinenote-debian-recipes` directory:
 ```
 ./build.sh
 ```
 That would build a Debian `bookworm` rootfs, with a hostname `pinenote`, a user `user` with password `1234` and `sudo` capabilities.
-Also, it hardcodes the target PineNote partition to `/dev/mmcblk0p17` (TODO: try to make that an option instead).
+Also, it hardcodes the target PineNote partition to `/dev/mmcblk0p17` (see `overlays/default/u-boot`.
+TODO: try to make that an option instead).
 To do that, `./build.sh` would call `debos` on each recipe in the default pipeline -- the file `recipes-pipeline`.
 Here is its content:
 ```
 # calls debootstrap